Infostrux-Solutions/snowflake-snowpro-core-study-notes/Overview/Overview.md

 * Accessible only by contacting Snowflake support administrators
 * Only available for permanent tables
 * Fail-Safe incurs additional storage costs for the extra 7 days of data retention

+## Free Trial ##
+You can apply for a 30-day free trial at the following link https://signup.snowflake.com/.
+Trying out the Enterprise edition is recommended.